0304ajay/TinDoggy/README.md

 # TinDoggy
-Hello This is very good looking website which is developed easily with the help of the bootstrap in a short amount of time
+Hello This is very good looking website which is developed easily with the help of the bootstrap in a short amount of time.